tacdevel/tacdevelfx/.old/CONTRIBUTING.md

 # Contributing to TCDFx

-It's great to see the community taking a part in the development and evolution of TCDFx.
+It's great to see other people looking to improve TACDevelFx.
 This document's goal is to make contributing to this project as simple and transparent as possible, whether it's:

   - Reporting a bug or other issue.
   - Discussing the current state of the code.